 As a Registered Dietitian, I know that beans are one of the most nutritious foods we could be eating.
 They’re high in fiber (which most North Americans don’t get enough of), protein, and most are a great source of iron and calcium.

-Plus, they’re so versatile that they can be used in a 30-minute pasta to boost the fiber and protein, like in my Sundried Tomato, White Bean, and Kale Pasta, or served in a saucy, smoky tomato base on toast for lunch.
+Plus, they’re so versatile that they can be used on nachos to boost the fiber and protein, like in my Loaded Vegan Sweet Potato Nachos!

 Particularly, I love that these spicy black beans only take 10 minutes to make, meaning they’re the perfect protein addition to any meal while also being seriously delicious.